usaid-cs/yesterday-i-learned/random.md

 1. In the year of 1997, you had solved the rubik's cube (keychain), by random chance, while ~~concentrating on taking a shit~~in the bathroom.
 You had double-checked and triple-checked the cube, and, indeed, it had been solved.
 And no one would believe you, because you were ~~taking a shit~~in the bathroom, no one saw you.
 1. You have to understand the difference between someone who speaks to you on their free time and someone who frees their time to speak to you.
 1. 90% of credit card machines' passwords since 1990 is either 166816 or Z66816.
-1. "Move to management.
-Fluff the resume a bit and put yourself out there as someone who can manage a decent term project and get stuff done.
-Job interviews, much like everything in life, comes down to 10% what you say, and 90% how you say it.
-Come across as wise not old, confident not down on yourself, and have an air of "If you don't hire me you're a f'in moron" without actually saying that, and you might be surprised what you get."
 1. [Bogons][wikipedia 96] are bogus IPs.
 These IPs have never been assigned to anything by the Internet Assigned Numbers Authority (IANA).
 1. The [Roche (Rosh) Limit][wikipedia 98] is the radius at which a large body can tear a smaller body apart, due to the effect of tidal forces on the smaller body.
 1. Sun Day, Moon Day, Tyr's Day, Odin's Day, Thor's Day, Frig's Day, and Saturn's Day.